dotwallet/js-examples/dice-game/README.md

-# wishlist
+# dice-game

 ## The app

-Try the app out on the DotWallet app store under 'DotWallet Wishlist'.
+Try the app out on the DotWallet app store under 'Fair Dice'.

 ## Tech and libraries